prof.dr. R. Lotfi

 ET4312 Analog CMOS Integrated Filter Design

-analog integrated filters (active RC filters, Gm-C filters, Switched Capacitor filters), their characterization and their design in a CMOS technology
+(not running) analog integrated filters (active RC filters, Gm-C filters, Switched Capacitor filters), their characterization and their design in a CMOS technology

 An Integrated Pilot Line for Micro-Fabricated Medical Devices